Cytomegalovirus (CMV)

 Age

 CMV prevalence increases with age.
-Age has also been found to be a risk factor for CMV disease in certain transplant populations.
+Age also has been found to be a risk factor for CMV disease in certain transplant populations.

 Prognosis

-The prognosis of CMV hepatitis is generally good.
+The prognosis of CMV hepatitis generally is good.
 Most patients recover completely.
 Symptoms can persist, usually in the form of fatigue, for several months after primary infection.

 CMV pneumonia in marrow transplant recipients once carried a mortality rate higher than 85%.
-The use of ganciclovir plus high-dose immune globulin for the treatment of CMV pneumonia in allogeneic marrow transplant recipients has lowered the mortality rate to 30%-60%.
+The use of ganciclovir plus high-dose immune globulin for the treatment of CMV pneumonia in allogeneic marrow transplant recipients has lowered the mortality rate to 30-60%.

 Because patients who develop CMV disease are immunocompromised, their prognosis may be determined by their underlying disease.
 The need for mechanical ventilation is a poor prognostic sign.